 It’s commonly said that a dollar doesn’t go as far as it used to.
-Even some of the businesses dubbed “dollar stores” now sell pricier items.
-Even McDonald’s Dollar Menu is called the “$1 $2 $3 Dollar Menu.”
+Even some of the businesses dubbed “dollar stores” now sell items above that price point.

 And have you priced “penny candy” lately?
 You’re going to need more than one copper-colored Abraham Lincoln coin to satiate your sweet tooth.

-While that may be true, it’s surprising and somewhat comforting that there are still plenty of things 100 pennies can buy.
-From greeting cards to music, you can still do a little shopping without breaking the bank.
+And yet, it’s surprising and somewhat comforting that there are still plenty of things 100 pennies can buy.
+From greeting cards to music, it’s satisfying to do a little shopping without breaking the bank.

-Here’s a look at just a few items that can be purchased for just one George Washington.
-A couple of these things cost even less.
+Here’s a look at just a few things you can purchase for just one George Washington.
+Some cost even less.

 1. Holiday decor and party favors